tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 In order to make use of the ggplot2 package we need to load it.
 This is achieved using the ``library()`` function.

-.. sidebar:: Why do I load a package using a function called library?

-    There are many aspects of R, which can be confusing.
-A common confusion stems around the usage of the words library and package.

-    In R the term "package" refers to a structured collection of functions, data and compiled code, whereas the term "library" refers to the location where packages are stored.

-    However, because of the naming of the ``library()`` function many people think it is used to load libraries.
-However it does not, it loads packages.
-    This has resulted in the terms library and package being used interchangeably.

-    This may all sound a bit esoteric, but it does illustrate why you should take care when naming your variables, functions and scripts.
-If you name them inappropriately they will cause confusion.

 .. code-block:: R